-What are the characteristics of productive households and have they changed over time?
+What are the Characteristics of Productive Households and have they Changed over Time?

 Several findings in this analysis of characteristics associated with productive households are consistent with findings from Wolfe et al. (2010).
 First, the high third of producing households likely overproduced to provide for other households and consistently gave away the greatest number of resources.
 However, both harvest diversity and the number of resources given away dropped sharply between 2003 and 2014, nearing similar levels to the year of EVOS.
 Second, single male household heads with children had the highest percentage of harvests falling in the high third of producers, followed by dual household heads with children.
-This is consistent with Wolfe's findings, where working age males (above the age of 15) were strongly associated with high levels of productivity.
-While households of single mothers with children less than 16 years of age were not the highest producers, they were not as heavily concentrated in the lower third as in the communities described by Wolfe et al. (2010), where 73.6% fell into the low third of producing households.
+This is consistent with Wolfe's findings, where working age males (above the age of 15) were strongly associated with high levels of producers, they were not as heavily concentrated in the lower third as in the communities described by Wolfe et al. (2010), where 73.6% fell into the low third of producing households.
 Third, households with elders generally produced a smaller number of resources and received a greater number of resources than all households in most study years.
 These general patterns remained consistent despite changes in the level and diversity of resource use and harvest.

-What is the role of commercial fishing in subsistence production and has it changed over time?
+What is the Role of Commercial Fishing in Subsistence Production and has it Changed over Time?